In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 7. Monetize & Make Money

-There are a number of ways that you can monetize your journalism blog.
+There are many ways that you can monetize your journalism blog.

 One way to monetize your journalism blog is through advertising.
 You can work with ad networks, to place ads on your website.